ljw1004/vbspec/vb/statements.md

 Note that the semantics of the assignment depend on the type of the variable or property to which it is being assigned.
 If the variable to which it is being assigned is a value type, the assignment copies the value of the expression into the variable.
 If the variable to which it is being assigned is a reference type, the assignment copies the reference, not the value itself, into the variable.
 If the type of the variable is `Object`, the assignment semantics are determined by whether the value's type is a value type or a reference type at run time.

-> __Annotation__
-> For intrinsic types such as `Integer` and `Date`, reference and value assignment semantics are the same because the types are immutable.
+__Note.__ For intrinsic types such as `Integer` and `Date`, reference and value assignment semantics are the same because the types are immutable.
 As a result, the language is free to use reference assignment on boxed intrinsic types as an optimization.
 From a value perspective, the result is the same.

 Because the equals character (`=`) is used both for assignment and for equality, there is an ambiguity between a simple assignment and an invocation statement in situations such as `x = y.ToString()`.
 In all such cases, the assignment statement takes precedence over the equality operator.
 This means that the example expression is interpreted as `x = (y.ToString())` rather than `(x = y).ToString()`.